Coordination Control of Discrete Event Systems under Cyber Attacks: Introduction

+For cyber attacks on actuators, we assume that an attacker can alter control commands issued by a supervisor by changing the disablements and enablements of attackable events.

-The work of \cite{zheng2023modeling} highlights that, owing to the inherent nondeterminism in sensor and actuator attacks, the language generated by the supervised system is not unique.
-To ensure the safety of the supervised system, an upper bound on the set of possible languages generated by the supervised system, referred to as the ``large language'' is introduced and examined.
-Additionally, controllability and observability are extended to CA-controllability and CA-observability.
-Subsequently, it is demonstrated in \cite{zheng2023modeling} that the necessary and sufficient conditions for the existence of a supervisor under cyber attacks, whose large language is equal to the specification language $K$, are CA-controllability and CA-observability. \cite{zheng2023modeling} also outlines methodologies for determining the set of all possible states, called ``state estimates'' that the plant may be in for any observed string.
-Based on these state estimates, a CA-supervisor is designed, provided CA-controllability and CA-observability are met.
+Due to nondeterminism in sensor attacks and actuator attacks, the language generated by the supervised system is not unique.
+An upper bound on the set of languages generated by the supervised system, called large language, will be used to ensure safety, that is, the large language is equal to or contained in $K$.

-In this paper, we delve into the coordination control of DES under cyber attacks by integrating the principles of supervisory control under cyber attacks with coordination control.
-We define the large language for a supervised DES under cyber attacks involving two (or more) supervisors and establish the relationship between the large language of the overall system and the large languages of the individual local subsystems.
-Building upon this relationship, we derive the necessary and sufficient conditions for the existence of local supervisors whose large language is equal to $K$, which are conditional decomposability, CA-controllability, and CA-observability of the projection of $K$.
-If these conditions are satisfied, we present a step-by-step procedure to design the local supervisors.
+For coordination control, we define the large language of the overall system and the large languages of the local subsystems and show the relation between them.
+We then derive the necessary and sufficient conditions for the existence of local supervisors capable of enforcing the global system specification under cyber attacks.
+When the conditions are met, we propose systematic design procedures for constructing local supervisors that mitigate the effects of cyber attacks and achieve $K$.
+The supervisors are based on state estimates.
+Therefore, a method is developed to calculate local state estimates under sensor attacks.